mlagardere/FluoSim/README.md

 FluoSim can be downloaded directly from the Scientific Reports article webpage ([Supplementary Information 4](https://www.nature.com/articles/s41598-020-75814-y#Sec22)) or from the release section of this repository.

+FluoSim's user-manual can be downloaded from the Scientific Reports article webpage ([Supplementary Information 3](https://www.nature.com/articles/s41598-020-75814-y#Sec22)) or can be found in the installation folder (FluoSim/Resources/Documentation/FluoSim - UserManual.pdf).